dluciano/snap/README.md

 - Dawlin: other library to common utilities.
 (A state machihne, some helpers)
 - Test: Unit/Integration testing of the core and the Gamesharp library (it will be divided later)

 The projects contain an abstract and impl projects, it is just a division to group abstract and not abstract objects.
-Other difference is that the Impl projects have a *Module.cs file that initilize a Autofac module.
+Other difference is that the Impl projects have a *Module.cs file that initilize a Autofac module